Nextiva / Blog / Customer Experience

 1. Customer satisfaction (CSAT)

-Satisfied customers are more likely to return, and loyal customers spend more.
+A satisfied customer is more likely to return, and loyal customers spend more.
 Where are your customers most satisfied with your services?
-More importantly, where are they unsatisfied?
+More importantly, where are they unsatisfied ?

 To calculate CSAT: Ask customers to take a simple customer satisfaction survey where they rate their satisfaction on a numerical scale.
 Then, average those scores.